bkmorse/phergie-irc-plugin-react-formstackbot/README.md

 # phergie/phergie-irc-plugin-react-formstackbot

-A plugin for [Phergie](http://github.com/phergie/phergie-irc-bot-react/) to react to phrases like "Who's your *?"
+A plugin for [Phergie](http://github.com/phergie/phergie-irc-bot-react/) to react to users who privately message the bot and ask them to sign up and submit data to formstack.com api"

 ## Install